Developer Guide

 list-t

-Expected: All existing tutors are listed.Listed all tutors
+Expected: All existing tutors are listed.Listed all tutorsis shown in the status message.

 Finding a tutor